-There isn't a vast selection to choose from when it comes to getting the best VR headset, but the options in this list will cover you if you're after an entry-level virtual reality experience or one powered by a mighty gaming PC.
+Unfortunately, there isn't a vast selection to choose from when it comes to getting the best VR headset.
+However, the options in this list will cover you if you're after an entry-level virtual reality experience or one powered by a mighty gaming PC.

-These range from the Oculus Quest 2, now called Meta Quest 2, to the Valve Index high-end headset for now.
+These VR headsets include the Meta Quest 2 (formerly known as the Oculus Quest 2), to the Valve Index high-end headset.
 The VR headset market could get a shake-up later this year when Meta is expected to release its Project Cambria headset, which some people suspect might be the Oculus Quest Pro.
-(Leaked Project Cambria renders purportedly show off the upcoming headset.)

 What are the best VR headsets?

 Our pick for the best VR headset is the Oculus Quest 2, now called the Meta Quest 2.
 That's because it's an all-in-one VR headset we feel is ideal if you want to get started with virtual reality or just want a headset that doesn't require a powerful PC to play.
 And there's also the option to connect the Quest 2 to a PC and enjoy playing Oculus-supported games that way.

 A bit of bad news: Meta announced that it was raising the price of the Quest 2 by $100; starting August 1, 2022, the 128GB version will cost $399, while the 256GB version will cost $499.